Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    1. The ingest source MUST transfer [=manifest objects=] and [=media objects=] to the receiving entity via individual HTTP/1.1 POST commands to the configured path.

-      NOTE: This specification does not imply any functional differentiation between a POST and PUT command.
-Either may be used to transfer content to the [=receiving entity=].
-Unless indicated otherwise, the use of the term POST can be interpreted as POST or PUT.

    2. The ingest source SHOULD remove [=media objects=] from the receiving entity that are no longer referenced in the corresponding